 - Those who inherit a Roth IRA must take RMDs during their lifetimes, but the IRS tables allow those distributions to be stretched over the life of the beneficiaries, allowing most of the assets to continue growing in the Roth IRA tax free for decades, and those distributions are exempt from taxation provided they do not occur within five years of conversion.
 In contrast, traditional IRA withdrawals are taxed as ordinary income.

 The decision on whether to convert a Roth is essentially a break-even analysis.
 Converting a traditional IRA to a Roth IRA triggers ordinary income tax on the amount converted.
 So, one must assess whether that meaningful upfront cost is outweighed by the future benefit offered by the Roth conversion.
+An important caveat: The SECURE Act, a bill seeking to overhaul retirement account rules, would reduce the lifetime "stretch" allowance for non-spousal inherited IRAs, down to a 10-year period following inheritance.
+Such a change would materially impact many Roth conversion decisions.
+The SECURE Act may pass into law later this year, and if it does we will update this article accordingly.

 Paying tax now instead of later goes against the grain of conventional tax planning.
 However, when one’s goals are focused on legacy wealth transfer, the calculus is different.
 Many Roth conversion scenarios (such as the case study found later in this brief ) produce a “j-curve” effect, in which an “investment” today (in the form of the one-time conversion tax) has the potential to pay off meaningfully down the road in terms of total wealth transferred to the next generation.
 This benefit stems from the extended tax-free compounding afforded by Roth conversions and the lack of taxes on future distributions.